 Overall, this lens is optically a strong-performer.
-Wide open image quality is very nice and modestly stopped down image quality is impressive.
+Wide-open image quality is nice and modestly stopped down image quality is impressive.

-Critical for nearly most images is accurate focus and many of us rely on autofocus for that task.
-The EOS R has been impressive in this regard, accurately focusing with everything I mount on it and the RF 35mm f/1.8mm f/1.8 IS STM Macro Lens is not an exception.
+Critical for nearly all images is accurate focus and many of us rely on autofocus for that task.
+The EOS R-series cameras have been impressive in this regard, accurately focusing with everything I mount on them, and the RF 35mm f/1.8 IS STM Macro Lens is not an exception.

 This lens features a stepping motor (the "STM" in the name) driven AF system that is quite fast with even long focus distance changes happening quickly.
 As usual, focusing in low light is slower, but the definition of low light is really dark for this lens.
 With an EOS R behind it, the RF 35mm f/1.8 will impressively focus on bright stars.

-With electronics driving AF, the rate of focus change caused by the focus ring can be electronically controlled and it can be variable, based on the ring's rotation speed.
+Electronically driven MF enables the rate of focus change to be variable based on the ring's rotation speed.
 I never acclimated to that feature and with the R-series cameras, a linear (non-variable) adjustment speed can be configured and that has been my preference.
-As mentioned, the RF 35mm f/1.8 f/1.8 Macro Lens' focus is adjusted very slowly with 360° of ring rotation taking it from minimum focus distance to infinity.
-This allows very precise focusing.
-As that is a very long rotation for a lens that will likely see a good amount of macro and other-purpose use intermixed, I decided to try the variable sensitivity setting only to learn that this lens apparently does not have that feature.
+As mentioned, the RF 35mm f/1.8 Macro Lens's focus is adjusted slowly with 360° of ring rotation taking it from minimum focus distance to infinity.
+This allows precise focusing.
+As that is a long rotation for a lens that will likely see a good amount of macro and other-purpose use intermixed, I decided to try the variable sensitivity setting only to learn that this lens apparently does not have that feature.
 The ring continues to adjust focus linearly.
 Turn the focus ring too fast and nothing at all happens.

 While there is no play in the focus ring, annoying is that the image framing shifts slightly when changing focus ring direction.
 Also initially annoying is that manual focusing is not absolutely smooth with small steps being seen during focus adjustment.
 I said "initially" because after using the lens for a good amount of time, it seemed easier to find the ideal focus distance with the step adjustments.
 It is a bit like getting your eye exam – there were usually one or two steps that provided the ideal focus distance setting.